Ethics Rules for Research in the Oriental Medicine

 Chapter 9.
 Enactment of clause

 Establishment and amendment of regulations must be approved by the board of directors, and it is effective immediately upon the approval.

 Article 40 (Others)

-All clauses not specified in the rules follow the general practice and the discussion and decision of the research ethics committee.
+All matters not specified in the regulation follow the custom and consideration and resolutions of the research ethics committee.